sagedrake/birthday-tracker/README.md

 ## Refactoring ideas:
-- All the classes I created to represent GUI windows have things in common such their size and position on the screen, their default close operation, their icon, etc.
+The first refactoring I would so is to extract common behaviour from all the classes I used to represent different GUI windows.
+These classes all have things in common such  as their size and position on the screen, their default close operation, their icon, etc.
-I could have made an abstract super class that implements this common behaviour when constructed, and then had each window extend that superclass.
+I would make an abstract super class that implements this common behaviour when constructed, and then had each window extend that superclass.
 This would reduce repetition in my code.

--
+The second refactoring I would do is to use the observer pattern with my GUI windows.
+When a birthday is added in AddBirthdayWindow, or deleted in DisplayBirthdayWindow, the main ViewCalendarWindow needs to become visible and also reflect these changes.
+I dealt with this by making many of ViewCalendarWindow's methods and fields static, similar to the Singleton pattern.
+I could use the observer pattern instead by making a subject interface and an observer interface (they would have to be interfaces and not classes since the ui window classes will already each be extending a class after the first refactoring).
+The ViewCalendarWindow would implement the Observer interface and the AddBirthdayWindow and DisplayBirthdayWindow classes would implement the Subject interface.
+When a method in ViewCalendarWindow creates a new AddBirthdayWindow or DisplayBirthdayWindow, it would also call an add observer method with itself as a parameter.
+Then when a birthday is added in AddBirthdayWindow, or deleted in DisplayBirthdayWindow, the update method can be called on observers so that ViewCalendarWindow will update.
+This would eliminate the need to use static methods and fields.
+It would also mean that AddBirthdayWindow and DisplayBirthdayWindow would need less information about ViewCalendarWindow since they would not need to know exactly *how* to update ViewCalendarWindow when a change is made.